 Explore Grouse Mountain

-Getting here: It’s a short drive from downtown Vancouver to Grouse Mountain.
-The Mountain regularly offers a shuttle bus service and you can check whether this is running on their website.
+Getting here: If you have booked a car hire in Vancouver, then it’s a short drive from downtown Vancouver to Grouse Mountain.
+The Mountain regularly offers a shuttle bus service, and you can check whether this is running on their website.
 You can also catch a Translink bus to the summit: Bus 232 from Phibbs Exchange or Bus 236 from Lonsdale Quay.

 Shop in Downtown